USAA NSF Fee Guide

 USAA charges $29 for each item that is returned unpaid.

 Two instances where you could incur an NSF fee are recurring debit transactions (memberships and streaming services) or automatic bill payments (utility bills and credit card payments).
-If you do not have sufficient funds in your account to cover these transactions, you could incur more than just an NSF fee from your bank — you could be on the hook for a late fee from your biller or service provider as well.
+If you do not have enough money in your account to cover these transactions, you could incur more than just an NSF fee from your bank — you could be on the hook for additional fees, such as a late fee from your biller or service provider.

-USAA limits the number of NSF fees to three on a single day.
+USAA limits the number of NSF fees charged to each account to three on a single day.

-Overdraft protection can be a helpful tool if you’d like peace of mind knowing that your transactions can be covered even if you don’t have sufficient funds in your account.
-USAA offers overdraft protection free of charge in the form of a linked secondary checking account, savings account, or credit card.
+USAA overdraft protection can be a helpful tool if you’d like peace of mind knowing that your transactions can be covered even if you don’t have enough funds in your account.
+USAA offers overdraft protection without the overdraft fees in the form of a linked secondary USAA checking account, USAA savings account, or USAA credit card.
 However, there are many things to consider before opting in.

 A study by the Consumer Financial Protection Bureau found that opted-in accounts typically pay more on bank fees than accounts that aren’t opted in, so it’s important for you to do your research and determine if this is the best option for your financial situation before opting in.

-Remember: You can opt into or out of overdraft protection at any time.
+Remember: You can opt into or out of overdraft protection and connect your account to a secondary checking account, savings account, or credit card at any time.

 Prepare your information